 1. Approach complex vascular problems in new ways

 Retrievable stents could simplify an otherwise complicated surgery.
-For some types of aortic disease surgery, for example, there is a high risk for complications inherent in the procedure itself.
-The mortality in these patients is very high, and they typically have a poor outcome.
+For some types of aortic disease surgery, for example, there is a considerable risk for complications inherent in the procedure itself.
+The mortality in these patients is high, and they typically have a poor outcome.
 “We believe our stent graft, by replacing the vascular clamp, may reduce risks to the patient by preventing organ failure, paralysis, lung failure and heart attack,” Dr. Tillman says.

 Dr. Tillman's retrievable rescue stent is placed with a catheter, and allows blood to flow through the stent while a surgeon repairs a damaged artery.